TheVish04/CAPrep/README.md

-# CA Exam Preparation Platform
+# CAprep

 ## Overview
-CA Exam Preparation Platform is a comprehensive web application designed to help Chartered Accountancy students prepare for their examinations effectively.
+CAprep is a comprehensive web application designed to help Chartered Accountancy students prepare for their examinations effectively.
 This platform provides practice questions, quizzes, learning resources, discussion forums, and performance analytics to enhance the study experience.
 Built with a modern tech stack, the platform aims to provide a seamless, responsive user experience across devices.

 ## Features

 ### User Authentication and Authorization
-- **Secure Registration & Login**: Email verification and secure password management
+- **Secure Registration & Login**: Email verification with OTP and secure password management
-- **Role-Based Access Control**: Student, Premium User, and Admin roles with appropriate permissions
+- **Role-Based Access Control**: User and Admin roles with appropriate permissions
 - **JWT Authentication**: Secure token-based session management
 - **Password Reset**: Automated password recovery via email
-- **Social Login Integration**: Coming soon
+- **Security Measures**: Rate limiting, XSS protection, and more

 ### Learning Resources
 - **Categorized Study Materials**: Organized by subjects, topics, and difficulty levels